WEBINAR: Explore the Latest Telematics Trends in "The Future of Telematics"

 Sean O'Bryan, Professional Safety Consultant at Verizon Connect, notes the importance of building a sustainable process.
 "When you think about technology, less is more," he states.
 "You have to have a simple approach to how you drive process forward.
 Otherwise, you're going to have a hard time engaging with the technology beyond that 'honeymoon period,' where everything's fresh and new.
 You need to take a methodical approach to incrementally build success and get where you want to go."

 Michael Tuomi, Director of HSE and Training at Liberty Energy, suggests finding two or three behaviors that are most important to you and creating a targeted strategy to mitigate them.
 This will enable you to gain some momentum as you tackle the new data coming in.
-"For example," Michael says, "if distracted driving is making up 5 to 10% of your behaviors but 50% of the wrecks, you start with those metrics to build on – rather than trying to fix too much too soon."
+"For example," Tuomi says, "if distracted driving is making up 5 to 10% of your behaviors but 50% of the wrecks, you start with those metrics to build on – rather than trying to fix too much too soon."

 Elevating Coaching and Intervention Strategies